How to reduce stress at work when running a small business

 For these reasons alone, working towards attaining a relatively stress-free business should be a priority for every business owner.

 Is the stress of running a small business unavoidable?

-It’s almost taken as a given that small business stress is part and parcel of running your own business.
-But it’s important to be aware that there are ways to alleviate the stress of running a small business.
+It's almost taken as a given that small business stress is part and parcel of running your own business, especially when you're working too much.
+But it's important to be aware that there are ways to alleviate the stress of running a small business.

-Whether it’s managing increased orders, or having the opposite problem of having too few, there are distinctive kinds of stress that can be associated with running your own business.
-The good news is there are ways that you can manage that stress.
+Whether it's managing increased orders, or having the opposite problem of having too few, there are distinctive kinds of stress that can be associated with running your own business.
+The good news is there are ways that you can deal with that stress.

 If your problems are longer term droughts in income, then it's important to be realistic about the problems that you're facing and engage with them head on.
 Get some business advice if necessary, and keep communication lines with your suppliers and customers open.